jobinthompu/NiFi-Storm-Integration/README.md

-# NiFi Site-to-Site Direct streaming to Storm for Log Ingestion
+# NiFi Site-to-Site Direct Streaming to Storm for Log Ingestion

 ## Index